xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 ### Containers

-*Configurations* are containers, so they can hold other `configuration`. `configuration` are generally hierarchical, and they are placed below a `cdlComponents` related to the source files where the main() artefact code is located.
+*Configurations* are containers, so they can hold other `cdlConfigurations`. `cdlConfigurations` are generally hierarchical, and they are placed below a `cdlComponents` related to the source files where the main() artefact code is located.

 ### Optional properties